microsoft/MSLab/Scenarios/ADMPWD.E/readme.md

 ````

 Next step is to download ADMPWD-E install files.
-We will download it into c:\temp.
+Following script will download it into c:\temp.
 If you did not connect Lab to internet, download it manually from here http://admpwd.com/downloads/ and copy to c:\temp.
 Then you can unzip it with PowerShell or manually

 ````PowerShell
 #Download files